Home

 Why High Fat Raw Diets Don't Make Sense

-So you want to go raw.
 How do you do it?
 Where will you get your calories?

-How about leafy green vegetables?
-There's no question that we need them.
-They're fantastic for us and provide the minerals we need, but there's no way you'll get enough calories from them to meet your requirements.
+They're fantastic for us, low in fat, and provide the minerals we need, but there's no way you'll get enough calories from them to meet your requirements.

 I need 3,000 calories a day when moderately active, which means that I'd need to eat 98 heads of lettuce (at 49 calories a pop) to meet my target.
 My stomach can't handle that, frankly, and there are likely few if any who can.
 I'd be chronically under eating if I tried to go with greens alone.